anveshv18/Documentatio/README.md

 Whitespace analyzer: ```A, new, generation, of, advanced, ground-based, and, space-borne, telescopes.```

-Standard analyzer: ```A, new, generation, of, advanced, ground, based, and, space, borne, telescopes```.
+Standard analyzer: ```A, new, generation, of, advanced, ground, based, and, space, borne, telescopes```

 ## References